paritytech/subxt/docs/subxt.md

 To ensure that subxt can properly communicate with the target node the static metadata is validated against the runtime metadata of the node.

-This validation is performed at Call, Constant, Storage levels, as well for the entire metadata.
+This validation is performed at the Call, Constant, and Storage levels, as well for the entire metadata.
 The level of granularity ensures that the customers can still submit a given call, even if another call suffered changes.